 3. Build Passive Income

-It definitely speeds up the process of saving for your mini-retirement and funding your experience.
+It speeds up the process of saving for your mini-retirement and funding your experience.
+With the right amount of allocation of your income versus your living expenses, your budgeting will help you fully realize your plans.

 Besides that, you’re getting income when you’re on your mini-retirement, helping you when there are some unexpected situations or expenses.
 It never hurts to have some extra.